More ambient occlusions optimizations

 P.S.
 Previously I was seeing a little better frames per second over all, but then there was some screen tearing which I fixed that was due to a synchronization issue.

 P.S.
 P.S.
 Voxels are now 64-bit integers (GLSL uint64_t) with the extra 20-bits required for this optimization.
 I'm using 16-bits for color and 1-bit for interior (or hidden) property.
-This still leaves 27-bits free in each voxel for opacity, reflectivity, face normals and/or other voxel properties I may come up with.
+This still leaves 27-bits free in each voxel for opacity, reflectivity, face normals (face normals can be calculated from voxel face and its adjacency bits in shader if need be) and/or other voxel properties I may come up with.
 Before voxels were 32-bit integers.

 Comments